jeremyfelt/wave/README.md

-# WAVE - WordPress in Ansible for Vagrant or Everywhere
+# WAVE - WordPress in Ansible for Vagrant and Everywhere

 WAVE is an exploration in using Ansible as a provisioner for a nice WordPress setup.
 The initial focus will be in creating a virtual environment in Vagrant.
 The secondary focus will be to expand that environment to a production server as well.